Menu

 By the year 799, Charlemagne’s empire encompassed most of modern France, Germany, Switzerland, Austria, Belgium, and the Netherlands, a small piece of northern Spain, and those parts of the northern half of Italy that didn’t belong to his close ally the Papal States.
 An astute politician by any standard, Charlemagne now cemented his hold on his empire with an appeal to those two potent, interconnected cultural currents: the Church in Rome, and the ongoing nostalgia for the Roman Empire of old.

 At the time, Leo III, the present pope in Rome, was enduring less halcyon days.
-The heart of the holy Church had often been a viper’s nest of intrigue, and the temporal political power it had been accruing in recent years had done nothing to relieve that state of affairs.
+The heart of the holy Church had often been a viper’s nest of intrigue, and the temporal political power it had been accruing in recent years had done nothing to dampen the ardor of the intriguers.
 Leo had clawed his way into his office in 795 in the face of powerful enemies, who were not prepared to stop their plotting now that he was their religion’s holy man of holy men.
 On April 25, 799, he was seized while leading a procession to Mass.
 A Church history of Leo’s reign claims that his attackers stripped him naked and tried repeatedly to put out his eyes and cut out his tongue, only for his sight and his voice to be restored each time through a miracle of God.
 Be that as it may, the conspirators opted in the end for the same gambit which Charlemagne’s father had once employed to rid himself of a pesky ruler: they packed Leo off to a monastery to live out his days as pope in name only, able neither to claim the status of martyr nor to interfere with their own plans for the Church.

-In November of 800, Leo’s half of his bargain with Charlemagne started to become clear, when an army led by the latter marched south to set up camp just twelve and half miles (20 kilometers) outside of Rome.
-Leo rode out personally to meet it, an astonishing breach of his holy dignity; normally kings were expected to pay homage to the pope, not vice versa.
-But it was only the beginning of the Church’s humbling.
-Charlemagne soon declared that he would come to Rome to preside over a trial of Leo, at which both sides in the recent dispute would be allowed to state their case — a function for which he had no authority other than that provided by the might of his army.
-It was more than enough; the trial sputtered to a close almost before it had gotten going, thanks to a lack of prosecution witnesses ready to speak truth or libel to the power of a monarch who had shown so much favor to Leo.
+Leo, however, foiled their plot by escaping the monastery.
+He made his way to Paderborn, the German city where Charlemagne currently had his court.
+After some tense discussion, Charlemagne declared that he would travel personally to Rome to preside over a trial of Leo, at which both sides would be allowed to state their case — a judicial function to which he had no right other than that provided by the might of his army.
+It was more than enough; the trial sputtered to a close almost before it had gotten going, thanks to a lack of prosecution witnesses ready to speak truth or libel to the power of a monarch who clearly favored Leo.
 Leo’s former persecutors were condemned to death by Charlemagne, but the pope demonstrated his mercy by commuting their sentences to exile.

 And yet, crucially, Roland was a Christian hero, chaste and true.
 Like the institution of the Holy Roman Empire itself, he thus tied together two previously disparate threads.
-And then too, he signified a Church that was coming around to the idea that an armed soldier of God might be worth just as much as a peaceful martyr to his cause — or perhaps even more.
+And then too, he signified a Church that was coming around to the idea that an armed soldier of God might be worth just as much as a peaceful martyr to his religion — or perhaps even more.

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.